-Covington Teen Nick Sandmann Says He Wasn’t ‘Disrespectful’ Towards Native American Elder Nathan Phillips
+Covington Teen Nick Sandmann Says He Wasn’t ‘Disrespectful’ Toward Native American Elder Nathan Phillips

 — HuffPost (@HuffPost) January 21, 2019

-Sandmann said in his statement, which was released through a public relations firm, that after the Black Hebrew Israelites interacted with them, he asked permission to a school chaperone to lead his fellow students in “school spirit chants” to drown out the verbal attack, and that’s when Phillips approached him.
+Sandmann said in his statement, which was released through a public relations firm, that after the Black Hebrew Israelites interacted with them, he asked permission from a school chaperone to lead his fellow students in “school spirit chants” to drown out the verbal attack, and that’s when Phillips approached him.

-Phillips himself told NBC News that he stepped in to help deescalate the whole situation, and that he believed the kids “should go through some kind of sensitivity training” rather than being expelled.
+Phillips himself told NBC News that he stepped in to help de-escalate the whole situation and that he believed the kids “should go through some kind of sensitivity training” rather than being expelled.
 Covington Catholic High School, in Kentucky, stated the students were there to attend the March for Life rally.